 - optional: ½ teaspoon maple syrup or a big squeeze of orange

-- Preheat oven to 400 degrees.
-Toss sweet potato cubes with olive oil, salt and pepper.
+- Preheat the oven to 400 degrees.
+Toss the sweet potato cubes with olive oil, salt, and pepper.
 Roast until golden brown, about 35 minutes.

 - Whisk together the dressing ingredients.

 - In a large bowl, lightly massage the kale with a bit of the dressing until the kale wilts down.
 Add the farro and mix.

 - Add the greens, carrots, apple, radishes, parsley, and almonds, and toss with as much dressing as you like.
 Taste, adding salt and pepper as needed.

 Make ahead tips: everything can be made and stored in the fridge up to 2 days in advance.
 For best texture, I would suggest adding the lighter salad greens at the last minute and roasting the sweet potatoes just before you're ready to serve.